basho/machi/doc/README.md

 ### chain-self-management-sketch.org

-__chain-self-management-sketch.org__ is an introduction to the self-management algorithm proposed for Machi.
-This algorithm is (hoped to be) sufficient for managing the Chain Replication state of a Machi cluster.
+__chain-self-management-sketch.org__ is a mostly-deprecated draft of an introduction to the self-management algorithm proposed for Machi.
+Most material has been moved to the __high-level-chain-mgr.pdf__ document.

 ### high-level-machi.pdf